luciopaiva/luciopaiva.github.io/articles/rounding-up-to-the-next-power-of-two/index.md

         return value;
     }

+But what the hell is going on here?!
+The best way is to run some example to illustrate.
+For instance, let us consider the binary value: `10000001`.
+Here's what happens:

+     10000000  // value--
+     11000000  // value |= value >>> 1
+     11110000  // value |= value >>> 2
+     11111111  // value |= value >>> 4
+     11111111  // value |= value >>> 8
+     11111111  // value |= value >>> 16
+    100000000  // value++

+The series of SHIFT+OR operations are there just to fill in with `1`s (in a very smart and efficient way) any existing `0`s in the original value that would appear to the right of the leftmost `1`.
+In the end, the whole original value will be completely covered with `1`s (but again, only to the right of the leftmost `1`).
+The final increment operation then finally rounds the value to the next power of two, which is easy to see since we're working in binary after all!

+The last remaining mystery then becomes the initial decrement operation.
+The beauty behind it lies in the fact that the decrement doesn't spoil our original value if it isn't a power of two, but it actually *prepares* it if it is.
+In case the original value is already a power of two, the decrement operation works to cancel out the operations that follow and that would've otherwise spoiled our power of two.
+If it wasn't for the decrement operation, we would return the next power of two instead, and not the input value, which was our intended power of two.
+Beautiful, isn't it?
+All with just 2 arithmetic operations plus 10 logical ones.

 Its benchmark is just fantastic (always using an input value of `1 << 30`):

     [ log n         ] x 7,603,760 ops/sec ±0.35% (95 runs sampled)